-2. This policy is circulated to all barristers, staff, pupils and mini-pupils.
+2. This policy is circulated to all barristers, staff, pupils and mini-pupils by its placement upon Chambers' intranet.

 Definition of Disability

 3. For the purposes of this policy the definition of disability follows that set out in the Equality Act 2010 s.6.
 A person is therefore disabled if s/he has a physical or mental impairment which has a substantial and long term adverse effect on his/her ability to carry out normal day-to-day activities.
 "Substantial" means more than minor or trivial and "long term" means twelve months or more.